Hello,

 Soundwaves

-Soundwaves project was made as a showcase for applying for developer jobs back in 2021.
+Soundwaves project was made as a showcase project for applying for developer jobs back in 2021.
+Project combined sound visualizer with node-based editor.
 Main learning's from the project were how to implement full scale software, good software architecture practices, how to implement custom rendering, and why smooth UX is important.

 In this project I worked for example with: C++, GLSL, OpenGL, ImGUI, AVC

-Soundwaves project was made as a showcase for applying for developer jobs back in 2021.
+Soundwaves project was made as a showcase project for applying for developer jobs back in 2021.
+Project combined sound visualizer with node-based editor.
 Main learning's from the project were how to implement full scale software, good software architecture practices, how to implement custom rendering, and why smooth UX is important.

 In this project I worked for example with: C++, GLSL, OpenGL, ImGUI, AVC